d-exclaimation/pioneer/Documentation/guides/advanced/subscriptions.md

             }
         }

-        func publish(for channel: String, _ value: Data) async {
+        /// Pubblish the data (which is RESPValueConvertible) to the specific redis channel func publish(for channel: String, _ value: Data) async {
             let _ = try? await redis.publish(value, to: .init(channel)).get()
         }

-        func close(for channel: String) async {
+        /// Close the redis channel subscription and all of the downstreams func close(for channel: String) async {
             try? await redis.unsubscribe(from: .init(channel)).get()
             await broadcasting[channel]?.close()